cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

   * Click the green "Check" button when finished.

 ???
-* Instruct the students to do the "Enable the Database Secrets Engine" challenge of the "Vault Dynamic Database Credentials" track.
+* Ok...
+We are ready for lab 3 :  "Vault Dynamic Database Credentials"
-* This challenge has them enable the Database secrets engine on the path "lob_a/workshop/database" and rotate the root credentials for it.
+* Enable the Database secrets engine on the path "lob_a/workshop/database"
+* rotate the root credentials for it.

 ---
 name: lab-database-challenge-2